Frequently asked questions about starting and running an LLC, or limited liability company.

 Every Iowa LLC must have an agent for service of process in the state.
 This is an individual or business entity that agrees to accept legal papers on the LLC's behalf if it is sued.
 A registered agent may be an individual who resides in Iowa, or a domestic or foreign business entity authorized to do business in Iowa.
 The registered agent must have a physical street address in Iowa.

-EIN: If your LLC has more than one member, it must obtain its own IRS Employer Identification Number (EIN), even if it has no employees.
-If you form a one-member LLC (called a single-member LLC, or SMLLC for short), you must obtain an EIN for it only if you hire employees or elect to have it taxed as a corporation instead of a sole proprietorship (called a disregarded entity by the IRS).
-However, there are practical reasons it makes sense for other SMLLCs to obtain an EIN as wel; read our article on when to get an EIN.)
+If your LLC has more than one member, it must obtain its own IRS Employer Identification Number (EIN), even if it has no employees.
+If you form a one-member LLC, you must obtain an EIN for it only if it will have employees or you elect to have it taxed as a corporation instead of a sole proprietorship (disregarded entity).
+However, there are practical reasons it makes sense for SMLLCs to obtain an EIN as well; read our article on when to get an EIN.
 You may obtain an EIN by completing an online application on the IRS website.
 There is no filing fee.